pornmanut/resume/resume.typ

           subTitleEnd: "Bangkok, Thailand",
           content: list(
-            [Design and develop an application that aggregates data from various social media platforms, performs data processing and analysis, and integrates with Looker Studio for data visualization.], [Develop an outsource managment system platform, allowing the research team to assign outsoruce to each task, outsource will labeling messages with configurable labels.], [Develop an etl application that routine calculates well-known research metrics for the research team.], [Design and develop internal micoservice bot that sync data with condition from data warehouse to application.], [Refactor and develop a new iteration of the web application that visualizes data from various social media platforms based on input keywords. support both internal and external users, providing a visualization interface and an API.], [Design, develop and maintain internal tools to assist the research team.], [Collaborate with other teams to develop a boilerplate template in Golang.]
+            [Design and develop an application that aggregates data from various social media platforms, performs data processing and analysis, and integrates with Looker Studio for data visualization.], [Develop an contractor managment system platform, allowing the research team to assign contractor to each task, contractor will labeling messages with configurable labels.], [Develop an ETL application that routinely calculates well-known research metrics for the research team.], [Design and develop internal micoservice bot that conditionally synchronize data from data warehouse to application.], [Refactor and develop a new iteration of the web application that visualizes data from various social media platforms based on input keywords.
+Support both internal and external users, providing a visualization interface and an API.], [Design, develop and maintain internal tools to assist the research team.], [Collaborate with other teams to develop a boilerplate template in Golang.]
           ),